Evaluating New Sapience

 Q: How is it a small group of individuals could succeed in solving such a difficult problem when the vast resources of the big tech companies, government labs, and universities have not?

 A: The short answer is that they discovered answers in places where no one else was looking.
 Some of those discoveries were serendipitous and others were sought for.
-That odyssey of innovation and discovery is described in “Compact Knowledge Models – How we got here.”
+That odyssey of innovation and discovery is described in “Machine Knowledge – How we got here.”

 Q: Is the approach New Sapience has taken to Artificial General Intelligence plausible in a way that can be understood by someone without highly specialized training?